top of page

 • Violence in the home or community

-• Housing instability, or an ongoing struggle to find a safe and comfortable place to live
+• Housing instability or an ongoing struggle to find a safe, comfortable place to live

 • Giving birth to a baby who needs to be hospitalized